Wall crossing for K-moduli spaces of plane curves: Construction of K-moduli spaces of smoothable log Fano pairs

 Let us take $\gamma_0:=\frac{\alpha_1}{1+\alpha_1}$, then for any $\beta\in (0,\gamma_0]$ we have $\alpha(X,cD+\tfrac{(1-\beta)(1-cr)}{q}\Delta)\geq 1$.
 Thus \cite{FO16} implies that $(X,cD+\frac{(1-\beta)(1-cr)}{q}\Delta)$ is uniformly K-stable. \end{proof}

 Next we use an important result obtained in the solution of Yau-Tian-Donaldson conjecture for log smooth log Fano pairs \cite{TW19}.
 It plays a crucial role in proving openness and properness of the K-moduli conjecture in our setting.
 We are very grateful to Feng Wang for kindly providing a proof.
-For the case without boundary, see \cite{CDS15, Tia15, Ber16} or \cite[Theorem 4.1]{LWX14}.
+For the case where $D_i=0$, i.e. the boundary is a single smooth pluricanonical divisor, see \cite{CDS15, Tia15, Ber16} or \cite[Theorem 4.1]{LWX14}.

 \begin{thm}[\cite{TW19}] Fix $n, q \in \mathbb{Z}_{>0}$, $r \in \mathbb{Q}_{>0}$, and $\epsilon_0,\gamma_0\in(0,1)$.
 Let $X_i$ be a sequence of $n$-dimensional Fano manifolds with a fixed Hilbert polynomial $\chi_0$.
 Let $D_i\sim_{\bQ}-rK_{X_i}$ be smooth divisors on $X_i$.
 Let $\Delta_i$ be smooth divisors in $|-qK_{X_i}|$ that are transversal to $D_i$.
 Let $c_i$ and $\beta_i$ be a sequence converging respectively to $c_\infty$ and $\beta_\infty$ with $c_\infty<\min\{1,(1-\epsilon_0)r^{-1}\}$ and $0<\gamma_0\leq \beta_i\leq 1$.
 Suppose that each $X_i$ admits a conical K\"ahler-Einstein metric $\omega(\beta_i)$ solving: